Data Centers in Hudiksvall

 Natural Disaster Risk

-Hudiksvall is located in a region with a very low risk of natural disasters, with an INFORM Risk score of 2.1 out of 10 as of September 2025.
-The area is geologically stable and not prone to significant disruptive events.
+Hudiksvall has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This stability is a key advantage for critical infrastructure requiring maximum uptime.